nortikin/sverchok/docs/surfaces.rst

 * Cylindrical surface (closed in one direction);
 * Toroidal surface (closed in two directions);
-* Sphereical surface (closed in two directions).
+* Spherical surface (closed in two directions).

-The simples example of non-closed (open) surface is a unit square.
+The simplest example of non-closed (open) surface is a unit square.

 You will find that the Surface object has a lot in common with Curve object.
 One may say, that Surface is almost the same as Curve, just it is a 2D object